What to Do if Your Dog Has Bad Breath? A Pet Owner's Guide

 Dogs can have bad breath because of other health problems that aren't completely related to oral hygiene.
 These include diabetes, kidney disease, liver disease, oral tumors, and infections.
 Here is a summary of how health issues can cause bad breath in dogs:

 • Diabetes.
-Canine diabetes causes the formation of ketones, giving the breath an acetone-like smell.
+Canine diabetes, specifically diabetic ketoacidosis, causes the formation of ketones.
+These ketones build up in the bloodstream and are expelled through the lungs, giving the breath an acetone-like smell.

 What to Do if Your Dog Has Bad Breath?